 You may have already had an endoscopy or your doctor may have recommended that you have this procedure.
 During an endoscopy, samples of tissue are often collected to help rule out the presence of unhealthy cells.
-In the past, the collection of these samples was often done in a random manner from a very limited area of the esophagus (see diagram).
-A recent scientific advance called WATS3D can help doctors collect a sample from a much larger surface area to more effectively rule out the possibility of pre-cancerous disease (see diagram).
+In the past, the collection of these samples was often done in a random manner from a very limited area of the esophagus. (see diagram).
+WATS3D is an advanced procedure which can help doctors collect a sample from a much larger surface area to more effectively rule out the possibility of pre-cancerous disease. (see diagram).

-Moreover, WATS3D imaging provides a more accurate diagnosis.
-Standard biopsy samples are cut in thin layers in order to be read by a manual microscope.
-This limited view of the cells means that potentially important diagnostic information, which is only found on the intact surface of the sample, is missed entirely.
+At most labs, standard biopsy samples are cut in thin layers for analysis under a manual microscope.
+This provides a limited view of the cells which means that potentially important diagnostic information, which is only found on the surface of the sample, is missed entirely.

 The combined medical advances of a larger sampling area and 3D imaging have far-reaching implications for protecting your health.
-Should pre-cancerous cells be present, they are now much more likely to be detected.
+As we mentioned, should pre-cancerous cells be present, they are now much more likely to be detected.
 This means they can be removed or destroyed before they can become cancerous and harm you.